meta How Elle and Jamie St. Pierre Balance Olympic Dreams and Dairy Farming at Pleasant Valley Farms | The Bullvine

-How Ellie and Jamie St. Pierre Balance Olympic Dreams and Dairy Farming at Pleasant Valley Farms
+How Elle and Jamie St. Pierre Balance Olympic Dreams and Dairy Farming at Pleasant Valley Farms

-Meet Ellie & Jamie St. Pierre of Pleasant Valley Farms: How do they balance Olympic dreams and dairy farming?
+Meet Elle & Jamie St. Pierre of Pleasant Valley Farms: How do they balance Olympic dreams and dairy farming?
 Discover their inspiring journey and unique approach.

-From Small-Town Roots to Modern Dairy Operations: Ellie St. Pierre’s Journey of Resilience and Growth
+From Small-Town Roots to Modern Dairy Operations: Elle St. Pierre’s Journey of Resilience and Growth

-After her parents ‘ cattle sales in 2020, Ellie moved to work on her husband Jamie’s more important contemporary farm.
+After her parents ‘ cattle sales in 2020, Elle moved to work on her husband Jamie’s more important contemporary farm.
 This change signaled a new chapter in her dairy farming path and let her utilize her history and knowledge on a different scale.
-Together, using their knowledge and love of farming, Ellie and Jamie kept building their lives on the farm.
+Together, using their knowledge and love of farming, Elle and Jamie kept building their lives on the farm.

 The Evolution of Pleasant Valley Farms: Jamie St. Pierre’s Vision for Sustainable Agriculture